AleksGeste/typescript-intermediate-project/README.md

 3. Add script to package file by `"start": "lite-server"` in script section
 4. Run server by typing in terminal `npm start`
 5. Compile TS from other terminal run `tsc -w`

+### Installing & Running WebPack
+Problem: we have many modules it's mean we have many http requests.
+To solve it we could use WebPack to generate single file.
+1. Run command `npm install --save-dev webpack webpack-cli webpack-dev-server typescript ts-loader`
+2. Create `webpack.config.js` file and configure it
+3. Remove all from dist folder
+4. Add script to package file like `"build": "webpack"`
+5. Run command `npm run build`